From a collection of 100-word stories & wonders

 The following story is a fictional composite derived from case studies of people with temporal lobe epilepsy.

 Six months after the surgery to remove a tumor from the right temporal lobe of his brain, Brian still experiences the epileptic attacks his neurologist calls “partial seizures.”
 They begin with the smell of burning rubber, then he hears bells ringing.
-Even as… Read more
+Even as these fade, he feels as if he’s caught between the real world and a perilous dream world.
+An invisible presence, evil and threatening, fills the room.
+He prays.
+Sometimes he looks around for a weapon to defend himself.
+Last week he barricaded himself in his room by wedging a chair under his doorknob and wouldn’t let his mom in.
+He didn’t recognize her voice. … Read more

 “I had…an experience.
 I can’t prove it.
 I can’t even explain it.
 All I can tell you is that everything I know as a human being, everything that I am, tells me that it was real.” – Carl Sagan

 An experience of the “Other” is always a profound moment, no matter how you label it: a mystical peak experience, an encounter with the collective unconscious, or coming face-to-face with God.
-There is a numinous, mysterious, secret quality about it, of having stepped behind the curtain of this world and peeked backstage into another, and perhaps more… Read more
+There is a numinous, mysterious, secret quality about it, of having stepped behind the curtain of this world and peeked backstage into another, and perhaps more fundamental, dimension of reality.

 “Creativity is the ability to see the ordinary as extraordinary.” – Dewitt Jones